SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 }
 ```

-What that mean in practically?
-This means we can call the function <mark style="background: #D2B3FFA6;">void foo(T &);</mark> with only L value category expression arguments. <mark style="background: #FFF3A3A6;">Bu we can call the function <mark style="background: #D2B3FFA6;">void foo(const T &);</mark> with the L value category expression arguments and also R value category expression arguments.</mark>
+What does that mean practically?
+This means we can call the function "void foo(T &);" with only L value category expression arguments.
+But, we can call the function "void foo(const T &);" with the L-value category expression arguments and also R-value category expression arguments. #Cpp_ConstOverloading #Cpp_TemporaryObject
 ## Pointer semantics vs reference semantics
-Most of the time pointer semantics and reference semantics are alternative each other.
-But sometimes we cannot use one of them instead of other.
+Most of the time pointer semantics and reference semantics are alternative to each other.
+But sometimes we cannot use one of them instead of the other.

-> 1. There is pointer to pointer but there is no reference to reference.
+> 1. There is pointer-to-pointer but there is no reference-to-reference.
-> 2. pointer array is possible but reference array is not possible.
+> 2. A pointer array is possible but a reference array is not possible.
 There is no such an array that its members are references.
-But this need solved with <mark style="background: #BBFABBA6;">std::reference_wrapper</mark> class of C++ standard library.
-We will loot it later.
+But this can be solved with the **std::reference_wrapper** class of the C++ standard library.
+We will loot it later. #Cpp_std_wrapper
 > 3. There is nullptr, but there is no null reference.
 This means if we use nullptr with pointers there is no corresponding here to references.
-> 4. We can assign another address to a pointer, if the pointer is not top level const pointer.
+> 4. We can assign another address to a pointer if the pointer is not a top-level const pointer.
 But we cannot change a reference.
-That means references is not <mark style="background: #BBFABBA6;">rebindable</mark>.
-Bu we can use std::reference_wrapper object instead of that.
+That means references are not re-bindable.
+But, we can use std::reference_wrapper object instead of that. #Cpp_std_wrapper
-> 5. A reference is corresponds the top level const pointer.
-Because the references must be initialized and we cannot change where it points later on.
+> 5. A reference corresponds to the top-level const pointer.
+Because the references must be initialized and we cannot change where they point later on.
-> 6. Pointers can be default initialized but references not.
+> 6. Pointers can be default initialized but references are not.

-Let expanse upper bullets little bit:
+Let's expand the upper bullets a little bit:
 1. Let's look pointer to pointer example:
 ```cpp
 // Pointer swap example